Register of New Zealand

 Appt.
 Prof of New Testament and Christian Origins, Ormond College, Melbourne, Victoria Feb 1965

-Son of Rev R.S.
+Son of the Very Rev R.S.
 Watson below.

 Retired 1994